 Pepperstone: Quality execution

 Pepperstone is regulated by Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), and the Dubai Financial Services Authority (DFSA).
-The company offers forex, cryptos, shares, ETFs, indices, commodities, and currency indices under their portfolio.
+The company offers CFDs on forex, cryptos, shares, ETFs, indices, commodities, and currency indices under their portfolio.
 A dedicated analysis section on the website offers information on market analysis, tools, and an economic calendar.
-The company provides MT 4,5 and cTrader as the major trading platforms.
+The company provides MetaTrader 4/5, cTrader, and TradingView as the major trading platforms.

 - The razor account is a good option for scalpers